deltawing/Modify_wt_DIP_prediction/README.md

 ## Requirements
 Experimental pipeline is implemented in Python 3.
-You have to import some Python 3 packages, as follows:
+You have to import some Python 3 packages before you can run the script, packages are as follows:
 * numpy
 * scipy
 * scikit-learn